alicescfernandes/capstone_project/docs/dev_log.md

 ## TODO

 ## 06/22/2025

+- [x] Fixed scroll to chart on load
+- [x] Expand sections when deeplinking into a URL with sections

+## 06/21/2025 - 06/22/2025

 - [x] Cleaned up  the code a little bit
 - [x] Changed the search to be mostly CSS based
 - [x] Removed the mongodb dependency